of the Association of European Election Officials (ACEEEO)

 a.
 In cases where two or more Institutional Members come from a single State, those members shall vote as a single bloc.

 b.
 Institutional Members shall have the right to vote at the time they become members of the Association.

 c.
 Institutional Members may not delegate their vote to another person who does not represent that State's election organ.

 d.
-Associate Institutional Members, Member-Supporters, members of the Advisory Board under the Secretary General’s direction and Honorary Members may participate in voice, but not vote at meetings of the General Assembly.
+Associate Institutional Members, Member-Supporters, members of the Advisory Board under the Secretary General’s direction, Individual Members and Honorary Members may participate in voice, but not vote at meetings of the General Assembly.

 e.
 One half of the voting representatives of Institutional Members shall constitute a quorum at any meeting of the General Assembly.